Catholic Activity: The Stational Church

 On the day of the station, the faithful would gather in one church (church of the collecta or gathering) and in procession singing the Litany of the Saints or psalms, they would go to the church where the Mass was to be celebrated: there they met the Pope and his clergy, coming in state from his Patriarchal Palace of the Lateran.
 This was called "making the station."
 Such a Mass was a "conventual mass" (or community Mass) of the City and the world, Urbis et Orbis (the visible congregation in Rome and the invisible audience of the entire world).
 This old custom reminds us that Rome is the center of Christian worship, from which we received our faith and our liturgy.

-There are 86 stations of the year (great feasts and during Lent), and on Christmas, three, and on Easter, two "stational Masses" are mentioned, bringing the number of these stations to 89.
+There are 89 stations of the year (all of Lent, Ember Days, Sundays of Advent, Easter Octave, and several great feasts), on Christmas, three, and on Easter, two "stational Masses" are mentioned, bringing the number of these stations to 89.
 Most of the stations are named after saints.
 In gathering for the Mass, the saint was so vividly in the minds of the people, that the saint seemed present among them.
 This explains why the missal states "Statio ad sanctum Paulum."
-The service is, as Pius Parsch states: "not merely in the church of St. Paul, but rather in his very presence.
-In the stational liturgy, then, St. Paul was considered as actually present and acting in his capacity as head and pattern for the liturgical worshipers.
-Yes, even more, the assembled congregation entered into a mystical union with the saint by sharing in his glory and by seeing him beforehand the Lord's advent in the Mass."
+The service is, as Pius Parsch states:

 The processing from church to church demonstrates our earthly pilgrimage to our eternal home.
 This universal Christian practice also reminds of our Roman heritage, and helps us pray as one body, encouraging and praying for one another, worshipping together as a universal community.
 Let us use this old custom for "interior transformation and transmutation through the Lenten Eucharist under the leadership of our stational saint in holy fellowship."
 (M. Hellriegel).